FAQs

 If your business is considered a competitor of one of our key clients, we also won’t be able to support you.

 If you need help finding a good agency, just ask and we’ll be happy to refer you on.
-(No, we don’t charge agencies or freelancers we recommend referral fees.)
+(We do not charge agencies or freelancers referral fees.)

 We’ll email you an invoice upon completion of first drafts or presentations.
 Invoices are due within 2 weeks unless we have agreed to special terms with you beforehand.